 - Your spouse and dependent minor children live in Spain (a presumption, rebuttable).

 As a resident, Spain taxes your worldwide income — unless you opt into the Beckham Law, in which case you are taxed as a non-resident on most categories.
+The 183-day count is calendar-year-based, so split-year planning matters; the tax residency planner models day counts and treaty tie-breaker outcomes for the home-country / Spain pair before you commit to an arrival month.

 Regular IRPF rates (2025 progressive scale)